Justice at work is critical to employee motivation, health, and well-being and to high-performing organizations.

-The level of workplace fairness has a significant impact on the emotional, psychological, and physical well-being of employees.
-Organizational justice research has consistently concluded that workplace unfairness can contribute to serious employee illnesses.
+Unfair workplaces take a significant toll on the emotional, psychological, and physical well-being of employees.
+They can also contribute to serious employee illnesses.

 Vigorous longitudinal studies have made a clear connection between supervisor fairness and employee health and well-being.
 Supervisor unfairness has been linked to “medically certified sickness absences (Kivimaki et al., 2003), coronary heart disease (Kivimaki et al., 2005), and cardiovascular deaths (Eloviano et al., 2006).”
-Furthermore, unfairness at the interactional level has a far greater impact on employee burnout and workplace stress than unfairness related to the distribution of outcomes, rights and resources.
-Thus, the compassionate, caring and respectful treatment of employees is critical.
+Furthermore, unfairness at the interactional level has a far greater impact on employee burnout and workplace stress than unfairness related to the distribution of outcomes, rights, and resources.
+Thus, the compassionate, caring and respectful treatment of employees isn’t optional.
+It’s paramount.

-Let’s face it, burned out, stressed out, and sick employees are not able to bring their best to work even when they want to.
-Unfortunately, when unfairness permeates the environment, many employees are not motivated to bring their best.
-An unfair and unhealthy work environment will also suffer significant loss of talent, as top performers explore their options and find better places to work.
+When unfairness permeates the environment, employees are not motivated to bring their best.
+An unfair and unhealthy work environment will suffer a significant loss of talent, as top performers explore their options and find better places to work.

 The Direct Supervisor is Crucial

 These findings accentuate the tremendous influence that direct supervisors wield in shaping the workplace fairness environment.
-Thus, having a leadership team that is highly competent in interacting with and engaging employees is essential.
-Leadership development plays a pivotal role in creating a workplace culture that motivates employees, promotes their well-being, and achieves the desired performance outcomes.
+Having a leadership team that’s highly competent in interacting with and engaging employees is vital.
+Leadership development plays a pivotal role in creating a workplace culture that motivates employees, promotes their well-being, and drives strong performance.

 For organizations to have healthy, vibrant, and productive employees, ensuring workplace fairness must be a priority.